-Indications for Intraosseous Access (Paramedic for Adult and Peds, AEMT for Adult Only)
+Indications for Intraosseous Access (Paramedic for Adult/ Peds, AEMT for Adult, Unc/Unresponsive Peds only)

 Critically ill or injured patient who requires IV drugs/fluids and in whom a peripheral line cannot be immediately established.

 - A. Placement in, or distal to a fractured bone. - B. Previous significant orthopedic procedure at the site; prosthetic limb or joint; IO catheter use in past 48 hours of the target bone. - C. Infection at the area of insertion. - D. Absence of adequate anatomical landmarks.